chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

-* For the day or two after the commit has gone in, check the chapel-test-results-regressions_ mailing list to ensure that there are no new failures (or that they are due to a commit other than yours).
+* For the day or two after the commit has gone in, check the chapel-test-results-regressions_ mailing list to ensure that there are no new failures caused by your commit.
 Use the chapel-developers_ mailing list if you are unsure (a member of the core Chapel team will be tasked with diagnosing any testing failures on any given night, but it's nice when developers notice the issue first themselves to save wasted effort).

-* In general, all changes will go through a pull request and have a review.
-We have intentionally made the process as lightweight as possible, so it can be used for changes big and small alike.

 .. _HOWTO/Git/GitHub details: